 As part of the prerequisites for acceptance to Bernard College, I have been asked to provide a letter of recommendation.
-I would greatly appreciate it if you will write this letter for me, with particular comments in regard to our student-teacher relationship and my assistance to you during the past two semesters.
+I would greatly appreciate it if you can write this letter for me, with particular comments regarding our student-teacher relationship and my assistance to you during the past two semesters.

-We worked together for some time on that networking project, and since you were pleased with how quickly I learned and accepted responsibilities, I am hoping you can share an experience in your letter to Bernard College to focus on my dedication and passion for programming.
+We worked together for some time on that networking project.
+Since you were pleased with how quickly I learned and accepted responsibilities, I'm hoping you can share that experience in your letter to Bernard College to focus on my dedication and passion for programming.

-I am including my transcripts with my current GPA as well as information on my membership roles in the IT and math clubs.
-You will also find a copy of my college application to make it easy for you to write the letter and submit it to the admissions office by email.
-The deadline for submitting the letter is Sept.
-30, 2019.
+I'm including my transcripts with my current GPA as well as information on my membership roles in the IT and math clubs.
+You can also find a copy of my college application to make it easy for you to write the letter and submit it to the admissions office by email.
+The deadline for submitting the letter is September 30, 2022.
 If you are unable to provide a letter, please let me know within one week from the date of this request.

 I know how busy you are, and I thank you in advance for your time.
-If there is any other information I can provide, please contact me at the phone number or email address at the top of this letter.
+If there's any other information I can provide, please contact me at the phone number or email address at the top of this letter.

 Example request to an employer

-The following example is formatted like an email sent to an employer for a letter of recommendation.
-You can also use this format to craft an email request to a teacher or other educational reference.
+You may also send an email to an employer for a letter of recommendation.
+You can also use this format to craft an email request to a teacher or other educational reference:

 Subject: Letter of Recommendation — Sylvia Rodriguez

-I am reaching out to ask for a letter of recommendation to accompany my application to Stevens University, where I am planning to study business management.
-I realize that you are busy, so I appreciate the time it may take you to write this letter.
+I'm reaching out to ask for a letter of recommendation to accompany my application to Stevens University, where I am planning to study business management.
+I realize that you're busy, so I appreciate the time it may take you to write this letter.

-I learned a lot about managing a small business while working for you at Cooper’s Donuts, and I think you will be able to provide insight into my skills that will increase my chances of being accepted to Stevens University.
+I learned a lot about managing a small business while working for you at Cooper's Donuts, and I think you can provide insight into my skills that may increase my chances of being accepted to Stevens University.
 As you know, I was promoted to assistant manager and have gained extensive experience related to the coursework I am pursuing.
 I hope you can share a story or experience that highlights my accomplishments and strengths.

 I have attached a copy of my updated resume and a copy of my application for your review.
-I have also included details of my job description and a few of my accomplishments while working for Cooper’s Donuts.
-You will also find detailed instructions on how to submit the letter.
-Please not that the university requires submission by Sept.
-30, 2019.
+I have also included details of my job description and a few of my accomplishments while working for Cooper's Donuts.
+You can also find detailed instructions on how to submit the letter.
+Please note that the university requires submission by September 30, 2022.
 Is this a task that you have the time to complete by that date?
 If not, I understand and thank you for your time and consideration.